Oooh This I Need: Promotion

-Unlike "On the Way Up", no music video was created for the single, however the song was performed on national TV.
-The song was mimed on the half-hour late-night American musical variety show The Party Machine, presented by Nia Peeples.
-The song was also performed along with the album track "Love's No Fun" on the American variety/talk show The Arsenio Hall Show, which aired late weeknights, presented by Arsenio Hall.
-This performance featured both live instrumentation and vocal, where both songs performed were shortened and merged into one four-minute track.
-Finally the song was performed on the American syndicated music television show Showtime At The Apollo, produced by the Apollo Theater.
-This version featured live instrumentation and vocal, also using the same two backing female dancers/vocalists as on The Arsenio Hall Show.
+Unlike "On the Way Up," no music video was created for the single, however the song was performed on national TV.
+It was mimed on the half-hour late-night American musical variety show The Party Machine with Nia Peeples.
+It was also performed along with the album track "Love's No Fun" on the American variety/talk program The Arsenio Hall Show, which aired late weeknights.
+This performance featured both live instrumentation and vocal, where both songs were shortened and segued into one four-minute performance.
+It was also performed on the American syndicated music program Showtime at the Apollo, featuring live instrumentation and vocal, and also using the same two backing female dancers/vocalists as on "The Arsenio Hall Show."

-In Hits magazine, a full A4-sized promotional poster was released in a February 1991 issue, using the same image of Fiorillo as pictured on the single's artwork.
+In Hits magazine, a full A4-sized promotional poster was released in a February 1991 issue, utilizing the same image of Fiorillo as featured on the single's artwork.